shakir-chen/Scripts/help-doc/linux-problem.md

 #Big Problem (Todo List)
 1. GDB how to debug and watch line by line ? (snap serial)
 2. GDB debug python
+3. Debug Tools, how vim can do better than IDE tools?

 Understand Makefile better
 lab-ip-address:143,89.135.225